muratk5n/thirdwave/en/README.md

 I see.. now that I think about it the attack came across as bizarrely assertive in an ill-timed kind of way..  was that the hallmark of the previous administration? (remember the tax cut debacle).
-Then possibly Tory members got wind, plus the tax thing, MPs got rid of gov in a jif.
+Then possibly Tory members got wind, plus the tax thing, MPs toppled the gov in a jif.

 WION: "Russia accuses British navy of blowing up Nord Stream